"- Why should I change? My personality does not vary according to my residence."

 - There is, yes, you will not need your helmets.

-According to their earth-watch, they had walked for only a few minutes when they saw a green city raising from the ground, about a hundred meters from where they stood.
+They awaited further instructions almost impatiently.
+Nothing.
+The strange voice had stopped.
+The two men began to walk on the mauve sand, spread as far as the eye could see.
+According to their earth-watch, they had walked for only a few minutes when they saw that a green city was raising from the ground, about a hundred meters from where they stood.
 Thinking he was being tricked by a mirage, Alym asked Ryad:

 - are you seeing what I’m seeing?